Best Health Insurance for Pregnant Women (2026)

 Spouse's or partner's insurance

 If you're married or in a domestic partnership, check if your spouse, partner or eligible boyfriend/girlfriend has health insurance that covers pregnancy.
-You may be eligible to be added as a dependent on their plan.
+Contact your spouse or partner's HR department or insurer to confirm whether you qualify as a dependent and what the enrollment window is.

 4. 4